About Springfield, Oregon

 Washburne Historic District & Downtown

 Pioneers first rolled into Springfield in 1848, choosing the location based on spring water and pasture land.
-Elias and Mary Briggs ran a ferry service across the Willamette River and built a flour and a saw mill.
 The city was incorporated in 1885.
-The Washburne Historic District was named after banker and miller C.W.
-Washburne and comprises 84 acres (34 ha) adjacent downtown Springfield.
+The Washburne Historic District was named after a banker and miller C.W.
+Washburne and comprises 84 acres (34 ha) adjacent to downtown Springfield.
 The neighborhood was added to the National Register of Historic Places in 1987.

 Learn more about the city's colorful past at the Springfield Museum's Historic Springfield Interpretive Center and immerse yourself in the Dorris Ranch Living History Farm, the nation's oldest commercial filbert (hazelnut) farm in continuous operation.